How to Layout a Phase-locked Loop IC in Your RF PCB

 Ever play with a synthesizer?
 You’re really playing with a VCO

 This is not common as today's phase-locked loop ICs will contain an integrated VCO layout.
 That being said, there are some places where a separate VCO layout is used.
 Higher power RF systems needing a phase-locked loop may need to separate all portions into different board sections (phase-locked loop, VCO layout, amplifier, and other components).
 In addition, systems using software-defined radio may use a specialty VCO for reference signal generation or direct frequency synthesis.
 Working with a VCO can be difficult regardless of whether you've built out your own phase-locked loop for the system.

 The bandwidth of a VCO will affect its sensitivity to power-supply noise and its own phase noise.
 Wider bandwidth voltage VCOs may have increased sensitivity to power-supply noise, thus power regulators with ultralow noise are recommended in order to minimize the phase noise on the VCO output.
 Using a narrowband VCO will only accommodate a narrower range of frequencies, and this should be considered during design.

-Given the power integrity, signal integrity, and mixed signal design requirements in RF devices with phase-locked loops, designers need the right layout, routing, and simulation tools to ensure their designs meet basic design rules and industry standards.
+Given the power integrity, signal integrity, and mixed signal design requirements in RF devices with a phase-locked loop IC, designers need the right layout, routing, and simulation tools to aid design.
 Altium Designer integrates these features in many more into a single program, allowing you to design the highest quality devices for any application.